 Pass-through grants outline the process by which organizations receive their money.
 The funds originally come from the federal government, but the government divvies those up to the state governments and gives them the power and authority to allocate funds from there.

-State governments can use this grant type to support organizations, local governments, and other state agencies through a competitive or formula grant system.
+State governments can use this grant type to support nonprofit organizations, local governments, and other state government agencies through a competitive or formula grant system.
 The states also hold the power to determine how much organizations receive.

 Continuation grants are for organizations that have already received federal funding and need more to complete the project.
 These are typically for long-term ventures that require several steps to complete.
 Other grants, like formula grants, automatically qualify as continuation grants so organizations can continue offering essential services to their audience.

 When applying for this type of grant, you will have to show how you were able to perform with past funding.
-Data about your accomplishments and progress can prove you can responsibly use federal funds while showing you need more money.
+Data about your accomplishments and progress can prove that you can responsibly use federal funds while showing that you need more money.

 Funding for these projects will also depend on available resources.
-While these grants are often non-competitive, limited funds might decrease how much organizations receive through continuation grants.
+While these grants are often noncompetitive, limited funds might decrease how much organizations receive through continuation grants.
 Further, your organization must remain compliant and eligible to continue to receive funds.
 If you stop meeting thresholds or completing specific operations, you might no longer qualify for continuation funds.

 Some examples of continuation grants include human services programs.
 These organizations often use continuation grants to support their annual endeavors and continue helping their communities.
 Using data like the number of individuals served and improvement rates can show there is a continuing need for the program to help organizations secure these grants.